mihirrd/mihirrd/README.md

 ---

 ## Tech Stack

-Below are the technologies I have been working on/have worked on in the past.
-No tigh dependency on any particular tech stack!

 - Java, Clojure, Python, C++, Rust, Javascript, SQL
 - MongoDB, Postgres, YugabyteDB, Kafka, Redis, Elasticsearch
 - Grafana, Kibana